RomainTrm/Blog/content/posts/migrate-from-state-based-to-event-based/index.md

     deps.save newState
 ```

 We don't have to apply any change to our `InfraDependencies` type, meaning the applicative/infrastructure layer remains unaware of this change.
-Complete code example available [here](2-retrieve-events-from-funcitonal-core.fsx).
+The complete code example is available [here](2-retrieve-events-from-funcitonal-core.fsx).

 ## Step 3: Saving events

-From now on, we will not have to modify our *functional core* anymore, all requirements for an *event-sourced* implementation are already in place there.
-All the upcomming changes will impact the *imperative shell* and the application/infrastructure layer.
+For this step, we will not have to modify our *functional core*.
+There is only one missing requirement there for an *event-sourced* implementation that we will introduce in step 4.
+All the other upcomming changes will impact the *imperative shell* and the application/infrastructure layer.

-So we change our dependencies to save an `Events list` with our `PrinteState`:
+To save our events, first we must change our dependencies to save an `Events list` with our `PrinterState`:

 ```fsharp
 type InfraDependencies = {